Chat Commands & Cursor-Based Editing

 Manual references still work perfectly alongside Auto-Context.
 If you mention a note using wikilinks, Nova prioritizes that content.

-- Compare this section with [[Project Requirements]]
+Compare this section with [[Project Requirements]] Reference another note for comparison

 Managing Context

-- Adding Documents: Type [[document name]] anywhere in your message
+➕ Adding Documents Type [[document name]] anywhere in your message

-- Context Panel: Shows which documents are currently in context
+📋 Context Panel Shows which documents are currently in context

-- Context Limitations: Each AI provider has different context limits
+⚠ Context Limitations Each AI provider has different context limits